Learning

 - February - Valentine making, Black History Month, Youth Service

-- March - Spring break
+- March - Spring Equinox

 - April - Earth Day

-- June - Flower Communion, Bridging service
+- May - Plant Sale, Flower Communion, Bridging

-- July - Summer Fun
+- July - All Ages Summer Program

-- September - Congregational Retreat
+- September - Congregational Retreat, Autumnal Equinox

 - October - Feast of the Hunter's Moon, Blessing of the Animals, Halloween party/haunted house